phronmophobic/blog/markdown/what-is-a-user-interface.md

 Most discussions about user interface programming use words like view, event, component, render, display, and others loosely.
 Loose definitions make it difficult to have nuanced conversations about design decisions.
 Similar to how having crisp definitions for "concurrency" and "parallelism" streamline and clarify discussions around multi-threaded programming, having clear, descriptive vocabulary for user interface concepts is important for discussing UI design.

-The definitions below generally have fuzzy generic meanings.
-The goal for membrane is to use these words more precisely (at least within the context of membrande documentation).
+The goal for membrane is to use these words more precisely (at least within the context of membrane documentation).
+Generally, definitions are meant to clarify and adhere to common usage{{footnote}}The etymology of "display" would be great to use instead of render, but the common usage of display makes it a poor fit{{/footnote}}, but there are only so many good words ¯\_(ツ)_/¯.

 **Event**: Data representing the actions of a user.
 Examples of events are mouse clicks, and keypresses from a keyboard.